The Federal Reserve holds interest rates steady. Here's the impact on your money.

 Many inflation-weary consumers are eager for a reprieve from high borrowing costs, the result of the Fed's 11 interest rate hikes starting in early 2022.
 While inflation is rapidly cooling, it is hovering at slightly above 3% on an annual basis, higher than the Fed's goal of 2%.

-That's led the Fed to pause any move to ease rates, with Chair Jerome Powell previously saying that the central bank doesn't want to cut prematurely and risk a flare-up of inflation.
+That's prompted the Fed to pause any move to ease rates.
+At a Wednesday press conference, Chair Jerome Powell pointed to stubbornly persistent inflation in January and February's to explain the decision to hold rates steady, adding that the central bank doesn't want to cut prematurely and risk a flare-up of inflation.

+"We said it was going to be bumpy ride, and now we're seeing that," Powell said.
+"The question is whether they are more than bumps, and we don't know that."

+Inflation in February rose 3.2% on an annual basis, faster than January's 3.1% increase.
+Despite that recent increase, Powell added he is confident inflation will eventually recede to the bank's 2% goal.
+But he reiterated that the Fed is prepared to hold the line on rates until policymakers see more evidence that inflation is fading.

 Americans may need to wait until the Fed's June meeting, or even later, for the first rate cut since March 2020, when the pandemic shut down the economy and the central bank slashed rates to spur spending, experts said.